Selected DCCs

 Fetches items from an RSS feed and publishes them as messages on the bus.

-- the interval between the publication of the messages in milliseconds (default is 1000).
+source- the source of the RSS feeds;publish- the topic to be published in the message (default isdcc/rss/post);interval- the interval between the publication of the messages in milliseconds (default is 1000).

 Roles of notifications:

-- starts a cyclical process of publishing one item per interval;
+start - starts a cyclical process of publishing one item per interval;

-- publishes one RSS item (the next in a sequence);
+step - publishes one RSS item (the next in a sequence);

-- stops the cyclical process.
+stop - stops the cyclical process.

 <dcc-trigger label="News" action="next/rss">